tcwangshiqi-columbia/ReluVal/README.md

 ### ACAS Xu experiments:

 The evaluations on ACAS Xu can be easily ran with pre-written scripts in folder "scripts".
-Here is an example:S
+Here is an example:

 ```
 ./scripts/run_property5.sh